gardener/autoscaler/cluster-autoscaler/FAQ.md

 # In the context of Gardener:

+## For User
+### When does autoscaler backs off early from a node group?

+Autoscaler backs off from a node group if the scale-up requested doesn't succeed.
+Autoscaler decides to backoff based on:
+- Timeout
+  - if the node doesn't join in `max-node-provision-time`
+- `ResourceExhausted` error
+  - if the node doesn't join due to error from cloud provider side, and the error is classified as `ResourceExhausted`
+- Scale up operation fails for a node group

+Early backoff , as the name suggests doesn't wait till `timeout` , but backsoff as soon as certain condition is satisfied.
+This helps in trying other node groups quickly.

+Currently early-backoff is enabled only for `ResourceExhausted` errors.
+Errors classified as `ResourceExhausted` are(and not limited to):
+- `out of quota` errors where customer quota is exhausted, and the quota is configurable per zone (not per region).
+Generally quotas for VMs, cpus, gpus and disks are configurable per zone, but please confirm the same for your cloud provider
+- `out of stock` errors where cloud-provider doesn't have enough resources in the particular zone, but the resource is available in other zones
+- `not-supported` errors where the instance type or disk type is not supported in the particular zone.

+Errors not classified as `ResourceExhausted` are:(and not limited to):
+- `invalid credentials`
+- `rate limiting`
+- `policy constraints defined by customer`
+- `service-unavailable` on cloud-provider side

+Backoff after `timeout` will happen for these errors.

+*NOTE:* The identifier for the error might differ for each cloud-provider.
+The above listed errors are general names used.

+Refer issue https://github.com/gardener/autoscaler/issues/154 to track changes made for early-backoff enablement

+## For Developer
 ### How do I sync gardener autoscaler with an upstream autoscaler minor release?

 This is helpful in order to offer Gardener CA with latest or recent K8s version.
 Note that this may also demand a need to upgrade K8s version used by Machine Controller Manager.